S&P 500 futures: Quotes

-Trading Leverage
+Trading leverage

 S&P Futures trade with a multiplier, sized to correspond to $250 per point per contract.
 If the S&P Futures are trading at 6,000, a single futures contract would have a market value of $1,500,000.
 For every 1 point the S&P 500 Index fluctuates, the S&P Futures contract will increase or decrease $250.

-US Tax Advantages
+US tax advantages

 In the United States broad-based index futures receive special tax treatment under the IRS 60/40 rule.
 Stocks held longer than one year qualify for favorable capital gains tax treatment, while stocks held one year or less are taxed at ordinary income.
 Proceeds from index futures contracts traded in the short term are taxed 60 percent at the favorable capital gains rate and only 40 percent as ordinary income.
 Losses on NASDAQ futures can be carried back up to 3 years, and tax reporting is significantly simpler, as they qualify as Section 1256 Contracts.